FAL - Lawn Farm Fisheries, Elsworth, 2nd December 2017

 Peg 27 came out the bag for me which I was happy about.
 The peg is on the spit at the back of the lake and gave me open water and the island to go for.

 Peg 27 happened to be Amer's favourite peg so the advice that came through I followed almost to the letter.
 Feeder to the island about 2 metres short to try and pick up a bonus chub and the pole at 11metres for the skimmers and pole at 5 metres for the roach.

 As the water level was down substantially and the water was gin clear I decided to go to 13 metres on the pole line and to ditch the 5 metre line.
 Depth was around 9 feet, just over the top kit.
 I picked two lines and luckily the lake is pretty even in depth so the first line was straight ahead and the other towards the island.

-Bait was an all natural selection of maggots and casters with some sweetcorn to try and tempt the larger skimmers in the lake.
-Groundbait I used F1 sweet fishmeal although I didn't mix much as we knew the lake was fishing hard so it would be a negative approach today.
+Bait, all natural selection of maggots and casters with some sweetcorn to try and tempt the larger skimmers in the lake.
+Groundbait consisted of F1 sweet fishmeal although I didn't mix much as we knew the lake was fishing hard so it would be a negative approach today.

 One ball of ground bait with a smattering of casters and dead red maggots on each pole line and out on the feeder to let the pole lines rest.

 The feeder I was using the smallest Guru cage feeder filled with ground bait only and double dead red maggot on the hook.
 I started casting every 5 minutes to try and get some attention in the area however after 45 minutes the tip had remained stationary.
 Grabbing the catapult I tried to feed some casters long but I could reach and in fact sprayed the 30 odd casters everywhere!
 Carl on Peg 14 commented that I'd fed quite a few swims with that attempt.
 The catapult remained on the side tray after that!